MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ```

 ## DESCRIPTION
-The Get-WSManInstance cmdlet retrieves an instance of a management resource that is specified by a resource URI.
+The **Get-WSManInstance** cmdlet retrieves an instance of a management resource that is specified by a resource Uniform Resource Identifier (URI).
-The information that is retrieved can be a complex XML information set  (an object) or a simple value.
+The information that is retrieved can be a complex XML information set, which is an object, or a simple value.
-This cmdlet is the equivalent to the standard WS-Management Get command.
+This cmdlet is the equivalent to the standard Web Services for Management (WS-Management) **Get** command.

 This cmdlet uses the WS-Management connection/transport layer to retrieve information.

 ## EXAMPLES

-### Example 1
+### Example 1: Get all information from WMI
 ```
-PS C:\> get-wsmaninstance wmicimv2/win32_service -selectorset @{name="winrm"} -computername server01
+PS C:\> Get-WSManInstance -ResourceURI wmicimv2/win32_service -SelectorSet @{name="winrm"} -ComputerName "Server01"
 xsi                     : http://www.w3.org/2001/XMLSchema-instance
 p                       : http://schemas.microsoft.com/wbem/wsman/1/wmi/root/cimv2/Win32_Service
 cim                     : http://schemas.dmtf.org/wbem/wscim/1/common